magneticio/vamp/CONTRIBUTING.md

 * If you have a question about how to use Vamp, please [check the Vamp documentation first](http://vamp.io/documentation/).

 * If you have a change or new feature in mind, please [suggest it by creating an issue](https://github.com/magneticio/vamp/issues) and tag it with "feature proposal"

+When reporting issues, please include the following details:

+- Description of issue.
+- Vamp info, from the API: `GET <vamp url>/api/v1/info`
+- Vamp config, from the API; `GET <vamp url>/api/v1/config`
+- Reproduction steps.
+- Which orchestrator are you using, DC/OS, Kubernetes, Rancher, etc.
+- Log output from Vamp and it's various components.
+You can get these from the `docker logs` command on the relevant containers.
+- Any other information that you might consider important.

 Keep Vamping! :heart: